kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - int
      - Segment ID for the email
      - Email campaign with a *Segment* recipient source is created.
+   * - combined_segment*
+     - int
+     - Combined Segment ID for the email
+     - Email campaign with a *Combined segment* recipient source is created.
    * - contactlist*
      - int
      - Contact list ID for the email